darcien/blog/content/uses.md

 - Office supplied MacBook Air M1 from 2020
 - iPhone X from 2018
-- Raspberry Pi 2 Model B running Pi-hole, a relic from 2015
+- ~~Raspberry Pi 2 Model B running Pi-hole, a relic from 2015~~ offline because I ran out of electric sockets
+- MacBook 15" from 2015 for home server (Home Assistant etc.)
-- A custom desktop with Intel i7-7700K, 16 GB of RAM, 512 GB NVMe SSD, 2 TB HDD, and GTX 1070.
-This thing has been reduced into a glorified video player and SSH client these days
+- A custom desktop with Intel i7-7700K, 32 GB of RAM, 512 GB NVMe SSD, 2 TB HDD, and GTX 1070.
+This thing has been reduced into a glorified video player and SSH client these days.
+Even the case power button is dead, so I need to use external button.

 ### Keyboard / Mouse